Program / Workshops

 B02 Citrate Anticoagulation for CRRT: How to Use it?
 (C,N,AP)

 Regional citrate anticoagulation (RCA) is increasingly utilized for CRRT.
 Advances in technology have enabled automated citrate anticoagulation.
 However, concerns remain about its ease of use and application in patients with liver failure and reduced tissue perfusion.
 This workshop will discuss the best approaches for utilizing RCA for CRRT.
-(Tolwani, Joannidis, Ricci)
+(Tolwani, Joannidis, Srisawat)

 D04 Managing Patients with Combined Kidney and Liver Failure (C,N,AP)